Nadeau-Innovations/site/content/home/hero.md

     padding: ["200px", "0", "200px", "0"]
 ---

-Providing Fractional CTO and product development expertise to jumpstart your innovation
+Fractional CTO and product development expertise to jumpstart your innovation